Trev241/bard/README.md

 ### Vocal Commands

 **_WARNING!_** _These features are based on an [experimental extension](https://github.com/imayhaveborkedit/discord-ext-voice-recv) of the discord.py wrapper.
 They can break at any time and are not actively maintained!
-You also need a picovoice account_
+You also need a picovoice account_.

 You can instruct Bard by issuing your commands vocally while on a call with her.
 Usually, this would mean first typing out `?join` while on a call and then just saying your commands out aloud.
 While on call, Bard will try to decipher intent from your speech using [picovoice's Rhino](https://picovoice.ai/platform/rhino/).